ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 - Added and translated the current dedicated `Filler` category items into English.
 - Added goal-based option forcing so required modes stay enabled for their selected goals.
 - Added support for forcing `Super_Battle` and `CPU_Time_Challenge` when a selected goal needs them.
 Token handling is inferred from the selected goal.
+- Fixed character duel requirement grouping so the selected player character applies to both the Super Battle branch and the Time Challenge branch.
 - Added stable location sort keys through `hooks/Data.py` so the Manual client can keep the intended location order.

 **Options, categories, and YAML**